Introduction To Java Interview Questions For Fresher Applicants

 - privates the highest form of Encapsulation Java API provides and should be used as much as possible.

-It’s best coding practice in Java to declare variable private by default.
+It’s the best coding practice in Java to declare variable private by default.
 A private method can only be called from the class where it has declared

 package or default access level in Java